Webby Award-Winning "Disability Pride Celebrations with Lincoln Center"

 - We found the accessible restroom in Damrosch Park to be larger than the one on the Concourse level.

 - All events are free and open for general admission.
 For guests unable to stand in line due to a disability, they can check in at the Welcome Tent on the Plaza near Columbus Avenue and 63rd Street a half hour before the venue opens for seating to gain access on a first come, first served basis.
 Lastly, we are offering a number of captioned and ASL-interpreted performances.
-For guests who are interested in captioning or ASL-interpretation, ticket requests can be made on this form.
+For guests who are interested in captioning or ASL-interpretation, ticket requests can be ahead of time on their website.

 Transparency: This content is not sponsored.
 We worked with their Press & Access Team for the filming of the Disability Pride video.
 The write up reflects our authentic experience.